 Focus Groups

-A Focus group refers to a group of 10 or fewer individuals who gather in a room to discuss a product, service, concept or merely an idea.
-A focus group is a qualitative research method to find out different attitudes, responses about a subject.
-The Focus group can either react or discuss a series of survey questions or are given statements on which they share opinions.
+A focus group refers to a group of 10 or fewer individuals who gather to discuss a product, service, concept, or idea.
+It is a qualitative user research group method used in UX design to uncover attitudes and responses.
+Participants react to survey questions or discuss prompts, sharing their opinions.

 Quick details: